 With respect to taxes, fees, charges and to fiscal deductions and exemptions, each Contracting Party shall, regarding the operation, management, maintenance, use, enjoyment and disposal of the investment, accord to investors of the other Contracting Party who are engaged in any economic activity in its territory, treatment not less favorable than that accorded to its own investors or to those of any third State who are in like situations, whichever is more favorable to the investors concerned.

-For this purpose, however, any special fiscal advantages accorded by that Contracting Party, shall not be taken into account:
+For this purpose, however, any tax benefits granted by that Contracting Party pursuant to the following obligations shall not be taken into account:

-- a) under an agreement for the avoidance of double taxation; or - b) by virtue of its participation in a customs union, economic union, monetary union or similar institution, such as the European Union, or on the basis of interim agreements leading to such unions or institutions; or - c) on the basis of reciprocity with a third State.
+- a) under an agreement for the avoidance of double taxation; or - b) by virtue of its participation in a customs union, economic union, monetary union or similar institution, such as the European Union, or on the basis of interim agreements leading to such unions or institutions; or - c) on the basis of reciprocity with a third State. - 2.
+Nothing in this Agreement shall be construed to prevent a Party from adopting or maintaining any taxation measure aimed at preventing the avoidance or evasion of taxes pursuant to its tax laws or its agreements for the avoidance of double taxation. - 3.
+This Agreement does not affect the rights and obligations of a Party under an agreement for the avoidance of double taxation.
+In the event of inconsistency between such agreement and this Agreement, the agreement for the avoidance of double taxation prevails to the extent of the inconsistency.